-The allowance for credit losses represents 4.39% of the finance receivables outstanding at December 31, 2019, compared to 3.20% at December 31, 2018.
+The allowance for credit losses represents 3.84% of the gross finance receivables outstanding at December 31, 2020, compared to 4.39% at December 31, 2019.
 Under IFRS 9, an allowance for expected credit losses ("ECL") over the next twelve-months is required to be set up immediately on acquisition of new finance receivables, even though little or no income may have been recognized on such new receivables.
 This results in the early recognition of future credit losses on otherwise performing finance receivables.
 The below chart outlines the relationship between finance receivables and allowance for ECL.
-As the finance receivables continue to grow, the allowance for ECL is also growing while the actual credit losses represent the losses that have been realized during the period.
+As the finance receivables continue to grow or decline, the allowance for ECL follows the finance receivables directionally, while the actual credit losses represent the losses that have been realized during the period.

-Other assets at December 31, 2019 primarily include amounts due from related parties in the normal course of operations of \$160,648, which were settled subsequently (refer to Related Party Transactions section).
+Other assets as at December 31, 2020 primarily include amounts due from related parties in the normal course of operations of \$361,101, which were settled subsequently (refer to Related Party Transactions section).
+Other assets at December 31, 2019 primarily include amounts due from related parties of \$160,648, which were settled subsequently.
 Other assets at December 31, 2018 primarily consisted of deferred income taxes of \$496,285, and amounts due from related parties of \$32,992.

-Other assets at December 31, 2017 primarily consisted of deferred income taxes of \$128,850, deferred financing costs of \$77,911 and amounts due from related parties of \$59,113.
+As at December 31, 2020, securitization debt of \$99,691,748 was outstanding which is net of a cash holdback held in trust by the funders of \$11,414,000.
 As at December 31, 2019, securitization debt of \$127,229,073 was outstanding which is net of a cash holdback held in trust by the funders of \$15,541,843.
 As at December 31, 2018, securitization debt of \$111,625,053 was outstanding which is net of a cash holdback held in trust by the funders of \$13,082,549.
-As at December 31, 2017, securitization debt of \$56,678,509 was outstanding which is net of a cash holdback held in trust by the funders of \$6,443,712.
-The Partnerships, the Company and CCMI are subject to certain financial covenants under the securitization facilities, including minimum tangible net worth requirements, all of which were in compliance during the period.
+The Partnerships, the Company and CCMI are subject to certain financial covenants under the securitization facilities, including minimum tangible net worth requirements, all of which were in compliance during the year.

 The Partnerships purchase retail sales contracts from CCMI on a fully serviced basis.
 A component of the purchase price paid for the purchased receivables is deferred and payable to CCMI over the life of the related finance receivables.

-Effective January 1, 2018, the Partnerships renegotiated the deferred purchase price with CCMI resulting in a reduction to the fixed percentage price and recorded a one-time reduction to deferred purchase price payable of \$877,843 in other income.
-Effective January 1, 2019, the Partnerships negotiated a further change to the deferred purchase price with CCMI.
-As a result, the Partnerships remeasured the outstanding deferred purchase price payable related to all retail sales contracts as of January 1, 2019 resulting in another one-time reduction to the deferred purchase price payable of \$831,409, which was recorded in other income.
-As at December 31, 2019, the deferred purchase price payable to CCMI amounts to \$4,721,183, of which \$2,433,930 is estimated to be due within one year.
+As at December 31, 2020, the deferred purchase price payable to CCMI amounts to \$3,507,718, of which \$2,034,666 is estimated to be due within one year.
+As at December 31, 2019, the deferred purchase price payable to CCMI amounted to \$4,721,183 of which \$2,433,930 was estimated to be due within one year.
 As at December 31, 2018, the deferred purchase price payable to CCMI amounts to \$4,983,588 of which \$2,504,872 is estimated to be due within one year.
-As at December 31, 2017, the deferred purchase price payable to CCMI amounts to \$3,530,029 of which \$1,771,760 is estimated to be due within one year.

-Other liabilities as at December 31, 2019, December 31, 2018 and December 31, 2017 consist primarily of trade payables and accruals.
+Other liabilities as at December 31, 2020, December 31, 2019 and December 31, 2018 consist primarily of trade payables and accruals.